ChenxiNie/ChenxiNie.github.io/_posts/2023-10-13-Sampling-MetMHN.md

 133(3421):571–573.

 [5] Gotovos, A., Burkholz, R., Quackenbush, J., and Jegelka, S. (2021).
 Scaling up continuous-time markov chains helps resolve underspecification.
 Advances in Neural Information Processing Systems, 34:14580–14592.

+[6] Metropolis, N., Rosenbluth, A. W., Rosenbluth, M. N., Teller, A. H., and Teller, E. (1953).
+Equation of state calculations by fast computing machines.
+The journal of chemical physics, 21(6):1087–1092.

+[7] Hastings, W. K. (1970).
+Monte carlo sampling methods using markov chains and their applications.